html-bricks/html-bricks.github.io/developer.md

 A plugin that automatically translates content to other predefined locales and builds each locale under *build/{locale}/*.

-### PostCSS plugin

-A plugin that automatically transpile all CSS files to cross browser supported styling.

 ### Uglify plugin

 A plugin that uglifies the html/css/js files to reduce file size.